ardell/git-planbox/README.md

 ### git-planbox finish [&lt;storyId&gt;]

 Mark task(s) as completed and stop timers for in-progress tasks on the current story.

-## TODO

-* Automatically stop other timers when a new task is started.

 ## License